 It is possible to overdo it and cause harm with the overconsumption of calcium, but this is rare from whole foods and is only a concern with supplements.

 Concerns around calcium bioavailability are likely minimal if you consume a broad range of nutrient-dense, calcium-rich foods and get plenty of sunlight.
-However, you may be disappointed if you drink a lot of green smoothies expecting to absorb a lot of calcium.
+However, you may be disappointed if you drink a lot of green smoothies, expecting to absorb a lot of calcium.

 Calcium works synergistically with vitamins A, C, E, D, K2, arginine, boron, carnosine, chromium, copper, lysine, magnesium, methionine, phosphorus, potassium, and selenium.
-Hence, we recommend getting your calcium from whole food sources packaged with other nutrients rather than relying on isolated supplements.
+Hence, we recommend getting your calcium from whole food sources that come packaged with other nutrients rather than relying on isolated supplements.

 In addition to vitamin D and phosphorus, your body also needs adequate magnesium levels to use calcium properly.

 - Magnesium deficiency affects calcium metabolism and alters certain hormones that regulate calcium in the body.

 - A high calcium intake may interfere with magnesium levels by reducing intestinal absorption and increasing urinary excretion.
 Magnesium deficiency is also known to induce calcium deficiency.

 - Calcium and magnesium also compete and interfere with one another’s functions if they are out of balance.

 - Magnesium may prevent calcium from performing muscular contraction when the ratio of magnesium to calcium is out of balance.

 Our analysis suggests that people who consume more calcium than magnesium consume fewer calories.
 For more details, see Nutrient Balance Ratios: Do They Matter and How Can I Manage Them?